Duncan Rose (he/him)

 In additional to clinical work, Duncan is a published researcher in the field of psychological wellbeing after experiencing cancer.

-Duncan works at The Mind Clinic every Tuesday through to Friday, and every second Saturday.
+Duncan works at the North Sydney Clinic every Tuesday through to Friday, and every second Saturday.